aditeyabaral/up-down-counter/README.md

 # Up-Down-Counter
-A simple up-down counter made using icarus verilog as a part of the Digital Design and Computer Organization course (UE18CS201) at PES University.
+A simple up-down counter project made using icarus verilog as a part of the Digital Design and Computer Organization course (UE18CS201) at PES University.

 *Created and tested on Linux Environment* :)